apis3445/CaducaRest/CaducaRest.IntegrationTest/postman/CONTRIBUTING.md

 # Collections and Code

-- You can structure your collections by module -> Sevice
+- You can structure your collections by Module -> Sevice.
+If you have complex or different test scenarios you can add another level by status code
 - Use environment variables to test with different servers QA, State, Prod
 - Try to reuse function
 - Use CSV data when you need to test the same service with different values